tahirhussainswe/tahirhussainswe/README.md

 ## About Me

-I am a backend developer with experience in Python and Django.
-I specialize in developing RESTful APIs, building scalable backend systems, and working with modern backend frameworks such as Django, DRF, FastAPI, and Flask.
-I continually strive to enhance my skills and stay current with the latest technologies.
+I am a backend developer with strong expertise in Python and Django, specializing in designing and developing RESTful APIs and building scalable backend systems.
+I have hands-on experience with modern frameworks such as Django REST Framework (DRF), FastAPI, and Flask, and I continuously strive to enhance my skills while staying up to date with the latest technologies and best practices in backend development.

 ---